Table of Contents

 2. Enter description: Fill in the necessary permission usage description in the Location Usage Description slot.

-3. Switch back to visionOS: Switch the tab back to visionOS, and the previously entered configuration will automatically be retained and take effect.
+3. Switch back to visionOS: Switch the tab back to visionOS; the configuration just entered will automatically remain and take effect.

-The following configurations are required in the Xcode project obtained through Unity packaging:
+The following configurations are required in the Xcode project obtained through Unity build:

 Configure camera data entitlement

-• Copy the obtained Enterprise.license file to the Xcode project folder.
+• Copy the obtained Enterprise.license file to the Xcode project file directory.

 Copy to Xcode project folder

-• Drag the Enterprise.license from the Xcode project folder into the Xcode project.
+• Drag Enterprise.license from the Xcode project file directory into the Xcode project.

 Move into Xcode project

-Modify info.plist to enable file saving and sharing
+Modify info.plist to enable saving and sharing files

-To record EIF in the app and share it to computers or other devices via the visionOS Files app, you need to add and modify the following fields in Info.plist:
+If you need to record EIF in the app and share it to computers or other devices through visionOS's Files app, add the following fields to Info.plist and modify:

 • Add LSSupportsOpeningDocumentsInPlace and set its value to true.